austinmama/vsrx/access-gateway-details.md

 {:tip: .tip}
 {:download: .download}

-# Viewing Gateway Appliance Details
+# Viewing Your Gateway Appliance Details

 Network Gateway is used to control network traffic on a VLAN that is regularly controlled by a router.
 Within the Gateway Appliance Details screen on the Customer Portal, you can associate, disassociate, route and bypass VLANs with a Network Gateway.